opulo-inc/docs/docs/openpnp/calibration/4-homing-fiducial/index.md

 10. Set the `Distance` slider to `0.1` for more precise movements.
   ![Make the jog controls more precise](images/Distance-slider-0pt1.png)

 11. Manually jog the head so that the reticle in the center of the Top Camera feed in your top camera view is perfectly centered on the Homing Fiducial in the center of the Opulo logo.
+You might need to [adjust the exposure of the camera](../2-connect-to-machine/index.md#top-camera-config).
   ![use the jog controls to move the machine](images/jog-controls.png)
   ![Center the homing fiducial in the camera view](images/Homing-fiducial-centered.png)